Questions? Email us at info@napacountylandmarks.org or text/call our office mobile at 707-231-8261.

 Step 3: Choose Your Format to Shine

 You can express your vision in one of these ways.
-Submissions should be original, personally created work and not machine-generated or produced using artificial intelligence tools.
+All submissions (writing and images) should be original, personally created work and not machine-generated or produced using artificial intelligence tools.

 -

 - Written Essay: Write approximately 500 words capturing the landmark’s importance and its role in your community.
-This is not a formal college essay—we value honesty, creativity, and lived experience over polish or academic tone.
+This is not a formal college essay; we value honesty, creativity, and lived experience over academic tone.

 - Narrative Poem.
 Submit an original narrative poem that tells a story connected to a meaningful landmark in Napa County.
 Your poem might explore memory, place, identity, or change over time.
 Free verse or structured poetry is welcome.
 What matters most is clarity of voice and a strong sense of place.